Journal of Precision Biosciences

 • Were published in peer-reviewed journals, and

-• They were written in English.
+• Were written in English.

 Studies were excluded if they involved non-human models, lacked primary omics data, were conference abstracts without full text, or exhibited unclear methodological descriptions.
 When duplicate datasets or multiple reports from the same cohort were identified, the most comprehensive or recent publication was selected to avoid duplication.